 RALEIGH, N.C.
-(AP) — Three young people gunned down in a condominium in North Carolina were known and admired for helping and healing others, whether it was friends and next-door neighbors or refugees located thousands of miles away, friends and family said Wednesday.
+(AP) — Three young people gunned down in a condominium in North Carolina were known and admired for helping and healing others, whether it was friends and next-door neighbors or refugees located thousands of miles away, friends and family said.

-"They did more in their college years to leave a legacy than other people do in their entire lifetime," said Shafi Khan, a co-founder of United Muslim Relief in Alexandria, Virginia.
+"They did more in their college years to leave a legacy than other people do in their entire lifetime," Shafi Khan, a co-founder of United Muslim Relief in Alexandria, Virginia, said Wednesday.

 Police are trying to determine whether hate played any role in the killing of the three Muslims.